Allegheny-Computer-Science-301-F2020/lab01-htetkaungmyat/writing/report.md

  the firm and consumers are necessary when obtaining them.

 - Who stands to lose or to gain something from this form of analysis?
- - Different firms which collects from its consumers
+ - Different firms which collects from its consumers.

 ### Article 2